rayliverified/CustomImagePicker/README.md

 # Gradle Dependency

 Add this line to your `build.gradle` project.
-Use the latest release as the latest version.
+Use the latest release version for the version code.

 ```java
 repositories {